 We have donated our software and technical expertise to help Team Rubicon streamline the process of receiving, responding to, and closing out requests for help from residents whose homes were damaged by Hurricane Sandy.
 The video below from this story by WNYC provides a glimpse of how our software is being used to get more residents the help they need, faster.

 Dispatches from a Forward Deployed Philanthropy Engineer

-Spending their nights at a base camp in a warehouse next to a rock-climbing gym in Brooklyn and their days at a makeshift forward operating base in a school bus on Rockaway Beach Boulevard, our Philanthropy Engineers have been on the ground for a week and a half now.
+Spending their nights at a base camp in a warehouse next to a rock-climbing gym in Brooklyn and their days at a makeshift forward operating base in bus (provided by The Veterans Green Bus Project) on Rockaway Beach Boulevard, our Philanthropy Engineers have been on the ground for a week and a half now.
 After a first wave of engineers stood up the software and endured a nor’easter that hit the area with freezing temperatures, 60mph winds, and several inches of snow on Tuesday night, we immediately began to see the impact that we could have on Team Rubicon’s everyday operations.
 One of those in our second wave of Philanthropy Engineers has been keeping a journal of his time on the ground.
 These dispatches from the field tell the story.

 Sunday 11 November